Satisfactory Academic Performance (SAP) Standards for Students Receiving Federal Student Aid

 - Provide relevant documentation supporting your personal statement (i.e. medical documents, hospital record, obituary).

-- Undergraduate Students: Submit a copy of a developed academic plan from the Student Academic Hub.
+- Undergraduate Students: If the student’s failure to meet SAP is due to one of the following: 1) Completion Rate or 2) Maximum Timeframe; they must also submit a copy of a developed academic plan from the Student Academic Hub.
 The Student Academic Hub must be able to verify that you will be able to meet the standards by the end of the next semester.
+The advisor will review your request and return it via email to the student’s Marymount email address. *Please allow 4-5 business days for your advisor to complete the worksheet plan.

 Decisions: SAP Appeal Decisions by the Financial Aid Appeals Committee are final and are e-mailed to students to their MU e-mail account.

 - IF your appeal is approved, you would be placed on a one-semester probation status, which will reinstate eligible aid for the semester while the student works to show academic improvement.
 At the conclusion of the probationary period, the student will be re-evaluated and must then meet the minimum standards at the end of that term.